MojammelHossain/flood_water_mapping_segmentation/README.md

     --weights False \
 ```

-* **Patchify Half Resolution with Class Balance (PHR-CB)**: In this experiment we take a threshold value (19%) of water class and remove the patch images for each chip that are less than threshold value.
+* **Patchify Half Resolution with Class Balance (PHR-CB)**: In this experiment, we take a threshold value (XX%) of desired class and remove the patch images for each image that are less than the threshold value.

 ```
 python train.py --root_dir YOUR_ROOT_DIR \